 In other words, these factors directly or indirectly affect the demand for the commodity in the market.
 This can also be written as

-These factors drive the demand for the commodities and also, growth of the economy, providing other things remain unchanged.
-An organization should understand the impact of these determinants on the demand.
+An organization should understand the impact of these determinants of the demand.
 Some of these are explained as under :

-it is the most important determinant of demand.
+It is the most important determinant.
 It affects the demand for goods at a large extent.
-As the law of demand, there is an inverse relationship between the price of commodity and quantity demanded. the quantity demanded increases with a reduction in price, assuming other things constant and vice versa.
+As the law of demand, there is an inverse relationship between the price of commodity and Qd. the Qd increases with a reduction in price, assuming other things constant and vice versa.

 A consumer prefers to make bulk quantity purchases when prices are less and makes fewer purchases when prices are high.